Good ramen, great service and fun vibe in a modern, casual setting.

-The ramen bowl made a nice initial presentation and reminded me of the standard tonkatsu bowl offered at Ippudo or Mensho.
-The broth was a combo of tonkatsu and soy, leaning more toward tonkatsu, but not as creamy.
+The ramen bowl made a nice initial presentation and reminded me of the standard tonkotsu bowl offered at Ippudo or Mensho.
+The broth was a combo of tonkotsu and soy, leaning more toward tonkotsu, but not as creamy.
 It had good flavor.
 Very respectable.

 The high point for me was the noodles, an element into which many places tend to put less effort (in my opinion).
 You get a choice between thick or thin; I got the former.
 They were perfectly cooked – slightly al dente, and had a nice flavor reminiscent of good egg noodles.
 Often the noodles aren’t a standout, but here they are.

 There were two pieces of chashu, a little fatty and with good flavor.
 I enjoyed the first piece.
 However the second slice was cut noticeably thicker than the first and had less fat content.
 This inconsistency, albeit small, had a discernible impact, making it chewy and much less delectable than the first.
 I suspect I was given an end piece.
 If it seems I am harping on a tiny point, it’s the small things that combine to make a good dish.
 In this case, this one small thing was a bit disappointing.
 The egg was well cooked in soy with a gooey center.
 I liked the nori sheets.
 There were no other items in the bowl.